 Urinary tract infection does not pose a life-threatening risk to dogs.
 Thus, you may address the problem yourself in your home.
 There are several homemade remedies that are effective in treating a dog’s UTI.
 Some of these remedies are listed below.

 1. Frequent bathing.
 Bathing your pet frequently can help prevent the recurrence or spread of bacteria that are causing complications.
 Bathing the dog frequently can help flush out bacteria that may invade its urinary system through the opening of the urethra.

 2. Citrus juices.
-If your dog is suffering from UTI, you can give it citrus juices such as orange juice, lime juice, and cranberry juice.
+If your dog is suffering from UTI, you can give it citrus juices such as orange juice, lime juice, and cranberry juice (NO grapefruit).
 These can help boost the acid level of the dog’s urine.